carmen-timpau/BBO-Capstone-Project/README.md

 Each of the 8 Black-Box functions were characterised only by an initial small-sized set of individual datapoints (between 10-40) provided by Imperial College London at the beginning of the challenge and the functions' internal processes are completely unknown.

-Every week, over a period of 13 weeks, each function can only be queried once.
-Each full set of inputs (1 per function) are processed that same week and the outputs received help inform the coordinates of the next set of queries to be submitted for processing in the upcoming week, therefore leading to a refinement of the optimisation strategy for each of the 8 functions in a data-driven and personalised approach.
+Every week, over a period of 13 weeks (strict, limited budget), each function can only be queried once (as the functions are expensive-to-query).
+Each full set of input queries predicted (1 per function) are processed that same week and the outputs received are used to help inform the coordinates of the next set of queries to be submitted for processing in the upcoming week, therefore leading to an iterative process and this consequently enables a natural refinement of the optimisation strategy for each of the 8 unknown functions in a data-driven and function-personalised approach.

 <br>
 <br>